Indrasish Roy: The Play

 Indrasish played the central character "Mainak" in the 2013 Bengali film The Play (film), a non-political mystery murder thriller revolving around the premises of a theater group in Kolkata.
 The film was scripted and directed by Ranjay Ray Choudhury and was presented by Magic Entertainments.
 The music was composed by Joy Sarkar.

-His role, Mainak, is an introverted struggling actor who came to the city of Kolkata and joined a theatre group where his entire life took a whirl after an incidental night.
+His role, Mainak, is an introverted struggling actor who came to the city of joy, Kolkata and joined a theatre group where his entire life took a whirl after an incidental night.
 He shared the screen with actors like Rajesh Sharma and Mumtaz Sorcar.

+Hrid Majharey

-Hrid MajhareyHrid Majharey is a critically acclaimed 2014 Bengali film directed by debutant director Ranjan Ghosh.
+Hrid Majharey is a critically acclaimed 2014 Bengali film directed by debutant director Ranjan Ghosh.
 The film is a tribute to William Shakespeare on the occasion of his 450th birthday.
 The plot revolves around a love story that is loosely inspired by certain iconic works of Shakespeare.

 Indrasish played the character of Shubhro in the film, a charming, lively young man from Kolkata who runs an NGO in the Andaman Islands and is passionate about electronic music.
 He shared screen space with actors Abir Chatterjee and Raima Sen in the film.

+Aamar Aami

-Aamar AamiAamar Aami is a 2014 Bengali film directed by debutant director Orko Sinha.
+Aamar Aami is a 2014 Bengali film directed by debutant director Orko Sinha.

 This film deals with multiple wishes, desires and dreams of people living in the fast-paced city.
 The film featured actors Rahul Banerjee, Biswanath Basu, and Arunima Ghosh along with Indrasish Roy and others.

 Indrasish played the character Soumya in the film, an aspiring young photographer with an engineering background who struggles to get a job in the media industry.
 Indrasish also appeared in the film Reunion by Murari M Rakshit.